 6.What are nutrients?
 (Questions and answers).

-2Peculiarities of nutrition by the seasons of the year (compilation of recommendations).
+2Features of nutrition according to the seasons of the year (drawing up recommendations).

-5. Relationship between nutrition and disease (auction of opinions).
+5. The connection between nutrition and disease (auction of opinions).

 6. Health pantry in the forest, in the garden (correspondence trip).

-8.Avitaminosis and exacerbation of chronic diseases (role-playing game).
+8.Avitaminosis and exacerbation of chronic diseases (role play).

 9. Rational nutrition is the key to a healthy lifestyle (conversation).